 The Fund's portfolio turnover rate is calculated by dividing the lesser of purchases or sales of portfolio securities for the fiscal year by the monthly average of the value of the portfolio securities owned by the Fund during the fiscal year.
 The calculation excludes from both the numerator and the denominator securities with maturities at the time of acquisition of one year or less.
 High portfolio turnover involves correspondingly greater brokerage commissions and other transaction costs, which will be borne directly by that Fund.
 A 100% turnover rate would occur if all of the Fund's portfolio securities were replaced once within a one-year period.
 For the period from the Recurrent MLP & Infrastructure Fund's inception on November 2, 2017 through the Fund's fiscal year end of October 31, 2018, the Fund's portfolio turnover rate was 116%.
-This unusually high rate of turnover reflected a midstream market with a higher-than-normal frequency of corporate actions, MLP-to-corporate restructurings, and significant market dislocations resulting from an unexpected regulatory announcement by the Federal Energy Regulatory Commission (the "FERC") in March 2018 that impacted the valuation of a large number of publicly-traded energy infrastructure companies.
+During the fiscal year ended October 31, 2019, the Fund's portfolio turnover rate was 52%.